Code-Institute-Submissions/crockpot/readme.md

 2. As the site owner, I want the site users to have a positive UX experience while adding, editing and deleting recipes to increase the number of communal recipes that are shared with the website.

 _**Site users**_
+1. As a new user, I want to be able to easily create my own profile so I can start using the website quickly.
+2. As a new user, I want clear instructions on how to use the website so I can start using the website quickly.
+3. As a returning user, I want to be able to easily log in to my profile so I can start using the website quickly.
-1. As a site user, I want to be able to add, edit and delete my own recipes so all of my recipes are saved in one place.
+4. As a site user, I want to be able to add my own recipes so all of my recipes are saved in one place.
+5. As a site user, I want to be able to edit my own recipes if they need updating.
+6. As a site user, I want to be able to delete my own recipes if I don't want to use them anymore.
-2. As a site user, I want feedback from the website when I add, edit and delete my recipes to show that my input has been successful.
+7. As a site user, I want feedback from the website when I add, edit and delete my recipes to show that my input has been successful.
-3. As a site user, I want to be able to browse the recipes I have added when I am deciding what to cook.
+8. As a site user, I want to be able to browse the recipes I have added when I am deciding what to cook.
-4. As a site user, I want to be able to browse the recipes that other users have added when I am deciding what to cook.
+9. As a site user, I want to be able to browse the recipes that other users have added when I am deciding what to cook.
-5. As a site user, I want clear, well-presented information about the recipe including name, cooking time, ingredients and instructions so I know how to cook the recipe.
+10. As a site user, I want clear, well-presented information about the recipe including name, cooking time, ingredients and instructions so I know how to cook the recipe.
-6. As a site user, I want to be able to save my favourite recipes so they are easier to look up when I next want to cook them.
+11. As a site user, I want to be able to save my favourite recipes so they are easier to look up when I next want to cook them.
-7. As a site user, I want to be able to search the communal database for recipes based on various criteria if I am looking for a specific recipe.
+12. As a site user, I want to be able to search the communal database for recipes based on various criteria if I am looking for a specific recipe.
-8. As a site user, I want to be able to access the website from both mobile and desktop browsers so I can access the website from any of my devices.
+13. As a site user, I want to be able to access the website from both mobile and desktop browsers so I can access the website from any of my devices.
-9. As a new user, I want to be able to easily create my own profile so I can start using the website quickly.
-10. As a new user, I want clear instructions on how to use the website so I can start using the website quickly.
-11. As a returning user, I want to be able to easily log in to my profile so I can start using the website quickly.
-12. As a site user (me), I want to be able to search the communal database for recipes based on what ingredients I have.
+14. As a site user (me), I want to be able to search the communal database for recipes based on what ingredients I have.
-13. As a site user (me), I want to be able to generate a shopping list from the recipes I have selected.
+15. As a site user (me), I want to be able to generate a shopping list from the recipes I have selected.

 #### Scope Plane
 After establishing my main aims, I re-did the _Code Institute_ task manager mini project on the Backend Development module to see what features that would be realistic to implement within the time constraints of this project.
 I used this along with my user stories to compile a list of “must-have” features and “nice-to-have” features to include on my website.
 I added my requirement that the site should generate a shopping list to the “nice-to-have” list as I wasn’t sure if I would have enough time to implement it.